Spanish ship Santa Ana (1784): History

 She was launched on 28 September 1784 at the Reales Astilleros de Esteiro, at Ferrol.
 She was tested at sea on 28 February 1785 under the captaincy of Félix de Tejada, who reported the test to his commanding officer that the ship "kept the battery in good use [even] in a fresh wind and heavy seas".
 The success of the trials led to a royal order that subsequent three-deckers would be built to the same plans.

 From 1803 to 1804 she was captained by Dionisio Alcalá Galiano.
-At Trafalgar she was the flagship of Ignacio María de Álava and captained by José Ramón de Gardoqui - she suffered 97 killed and 141 wounded, with Alava himself seriously wounded, and was captured by the British.
-However, two days later, a squadron under the command of Commodores Enrique Macdonell and Cosmao-Kerjulien sallied from Cadiz and succeeded in recapturing her and getting her back to Cadiz.
+At the Battle of Trafalgar she was the flagship of Ignacio María de Álava and captained by José Ramón de Gardoqui - she suffered 97 killed and 141 wounded, with Alava himself seriously wounded, and was captured by the British.
+However, two days later, a squadron under the command of Commodores Enrique Macdonell and Julien Cosmao sallied from Cádiz and succeeded in recapturing her and getting her back to Cádiz.

-At the start of the Peninsular War in 1808 she was undergoing repairs at the Arsenal and so could not participate in the capture of the Rosily Squadron.
-She and her sistership Príncipe de Asturias moved to Havana in September 1810 to avoid capture by the French, and both were scuttled in its Arsenal in 1816.
-In 1834 she could still be seen next to the Príncipe de Asturias in the mud in front of the Arsenal.
+At the start of the Peninsular War in 1808 Santa Ana was undergoing repairs at the Arsenal and so could not participate in the capture of the Rosily Squadron.
+She and her sister ship Príncipe de Asturias sailed to Havana in September 1810 to avoid being captured by the French; there, Príncipe de Asturias struck a rock and sank in 1814 while Santa Ana sunk at anchor in 1816 due to a lack of careening and structural defects.
+In 1834 Santa Anas wreck could still be seen next to that of Príncipe de Asturias in the mud in front of the Havana Arsenal.